PagerDuty/backstage-plugin-docs/docs/components/pagerduty-small-card.md

 ![pagerdutysmallcard-component-expanded](../images/small-card-expanded.png)

-You can add the `PagerDutySmallCard` to your Backstage application easily by following the steps highlighted in [Configuring Backstage](/backstage-plugin-docs/getting-started/backstage) but use the `PagerDutySmallCard` instead.
+You can add the **PagerDutySmallCard** to your Backstage application easily by following the steps highlighted in [Configuring Backstage](/backstage-plugin-docs/getting-started/backstage) but use the `EntityPagerDutySmallCard` instead.

 The *on call* and *insights* tabs can be removed from the Card by following the steps detailed in [hide on call](/backstage-plugin-docs/advanced/hide-oncall) and [hide insights](/backstage-plugin-docs/advanced/hide-insights).